csci5117f25/project-2-devel-s-advocate/README.md

 **Is there anything special we need to know in order to effectively test your app? (optional):**

-- Run the following commands:
+- Run the following commands to test the web app locally:
   - `npm install`
   - `npm run dev`
-- Firebase rules are found in firestore.rules
+- A copy of our Firebase security rules is provided in `firestore.rules`.

 ## Screenshots of Site